 Types of Sexual Abuse and Assault

 Rape is forced penetrative sexual intercourse including vaginal, anal or oral penetration either by another person, persons or an object.
-Another way to describe rape is non consenting intercourse.
+Another way to describe rape is non-consenting intercourse.
 If the victim says no or is not in the position to be able to give consent, it is rape.
 Examples of such incidents are because of alcohol and drug influence or if the abused does not have the mental capacity to give consent due to disabilities.
 If a person is under the legal consenting age and gives consent it is still classed as child rape.
+If you have any questions about this or other types of sexual abuse compensation claims, do not hesitate to contact us.

 Incest is sexual activity between family members or close relatives who have a consanguinity (blood relation) relationship.
 Consent does not play a part in incest being illegal.